hackersanddesigners/chatty-pub/front/docs/Workshop.md

 _Opening Session: Introductions & first encounters with ChattyPub_
 - Introductory presentation ( 1hr ) -- will be livestreamed in the morning / recorded and shared afterwards.
-    - Context and background on H&D's publishing activities (Anja & Juliette) -- [we can also prepare a slideshow as pdf with relevant links that can be shared afterwards]
+    - Context and background on H&D's publishing activities (Anja & Juliette)
     - Introduction to ChattyPub (Karl).
-    - Introduction to CSS [https://github.com/hackersanddesigners/chatty-pub/blob/master/front/docs/CSS.md] (Heerko).
+    - Introduction to CSS (Heerko).
-    - How it all comes together (emojis ;])(who is doing this?
-Karl?)
+    - How it all comes together (emojis ;])(Karl)
  - Experimenting with ChattyPub! ( 2 hrs ) [How are people going to do this asynchronously? it needs maybe more direction and steps from here]+1
-    - all levels of technical knowledge should be accommodated [yes but how? if people are not experieced where do they find instructions?]+1
+    - all levels of technical knowledge should be accommodated
+    - general knowledge and detailed instructions about CSS can be found [here](https://github.com/hackersanddesigners/chatty-pub/blob/master/front/docs/CSS.md)
     - it's reccommended to group together participants with different levels of experience with CSS
 - Brainstorm Session (1 hr) [also for the brainstorm it would be nice to add some suggestions for how to do this if you are not in Amsterdam and maybe not even togeter in a room.]
     - in groups of 2-3, participants brainstorm publications they will make during the main session [Is this brainstorm about content? or about the negotiation process for the layout? can we come up with a format for the brainstorm or some questions as an aid?]